 - Spring & Summer - December 1

-Current NCSU Graduate Students only need to fill out the “Graduate Student Certificate Plan Data Entry” form and submit it to the Public Policy Program Coordinator, Dr. Jeffrey Diebold, at firstname.lastname@example.org to apply to add the certificate program.
+Current NCSU Graduate Students only need to fill out the “Graduate Student Certificate Plan Data Entry” form and submit it to the Public Policy Program Coordinator, Dr. Bruce McDonald, at firstname.lastname@example.org to apply to add the certificate program.
 Applicants must be currently enrolled and in good standing.

 Certificate-Only Students (non-degree or non-NC State graduate students) will fill out an application through the Graduate School.